jacob-tucker/story-developer-sandbox/README.md

-# Story Playground
+# Story Protocol - Developer Sandbox

 This is a Next.js app built to help you learn the Story Protocol TypeScript SDK and see its integration with a wallet like Metamask.

-The playground will walk you through building with Story Protocol step-by-step.
+The sandbox will walk you through building with Story Protocol step-by-step.
 More specifically:

 1. Registering an IP Asset
 2. Attaching terms to that IP Asset